 The Dallas-Fort Worth Clean Cities Coalition (DFWCC) is an NCTCOG and RTC program.
 DFWCC is a public-private partnership established in 1995, whose mission is to advance energy security, protect environmental and public health, and stimulate economic development by promoting practices and decisions to reduce petroleum consumption and improve air quality (primarily in the transportation sector).
 As of 2015, there are 169 stakeholders in DFWCC.
 Alternative fuel vehicles play a large role in reducing petroleum consumption in the region, as shown in the chart below.

 Why is NCTCOG Participating in Fleets for the Future?

 One of the main goals of Fleets for the Future is to make it easier for fleets to obtain alternative fuel vehicles which offer air quality benefits and meet increasingly stringent emissions standards.
 This goal ties in closely with needs and obstacles that local fleets have identified.
-Successful deployment of a regional cooperative procurement of alternative fuel vehicles will support DFWCC goals and help bring the North Central Texas region into attainment for the pollutant ozone.
+Successful procurements of alternative fuel vehicles will support DFWCC goals and help bring the North Central Texas region into attainment for the pollutant ozone.
 Biodiesel, propane, compressed natural gas, liquefied natural gas, ethanol blends, electric, and hybrid electric vehicles are used by fleets in the region.
 Natural gas is the most widely used alternative fuel in North Texas and there is a trend toward adoption of propane vehicles in the medium-duty vehicle sector and EVs in the light-duty vehicle sector.

 Regional Contact Information